Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 **Results:**

 There is a **negative relationship between marketing spend and purchase frequency**, indicating that as purchase frequency increases, marketing spending decreases.
 From the coefficient results, each one-unit increase in purchase frequency is associated with a predicted decrease in marketing spend of $10,902.
-The **Customer Acquisition Cost (CAC)** decreases with every additional purchase by $10,902.
+Thus, the **Customer Acquisition Cost (CAC)** decreases with every additional purchase by $22.45.

 **Practical Example**